-- a.
-An upto-date list of all the executive offices etc. (including sub-offices under each) coming within the corresponding accounting units shall be called for from the Accounts Office, to prepare the programme of inspection. - b.
-The periodicity for conducting each inspection as prescribed shall be correctly followed and all offices due for inspection during the following year shall be included in the programme of inspection for that year. - c.
+a.
+An upto-date list of all the executive offices etc. (including sub-offices under each) coming within the corresponding accounting units shall be called for from the Accounts Office, to prepare the programme of inspection.

+b.
+The periodicity for conducting each inspection as prescribed shall be correctly followed and all offices due for inspection during the following year shall be included in the programme of inspection for that year.

+c.
 As per the revised audit norms, sub-offices of Engineering, Mechanical and Electrical Departments of Open Line are to be inspected biennially.
 For construction wing, the subordinate offices shall be covered during the inspections of Dy.
-Chief Engineer level offices. - d.
+Chief Engineer level offices.

+d.
 The man-days required for each inspection shall be worked out on the basis of the standard time fixed by the C&AG of India or by the PDA, where no standard time has been fixed by the former.
 The time normally allowed for inspection of sub-offices is one day for the inspection party consisting of one AAuO and one Auditor.
 But in the case of Engineering offices such as, Section Engineer (Works) or Section Engineer (Permanent-way) the number of days allowed is 2.
-In respect of Running and Train Examining sheds, the inspection party may consists of one AAuO and 2 Auditors and the time allowed may be increased to 2 days for each sub-office. - e.
-The programme of inspection shall also include the review of track renewal works costing over Rs.1 core but less than Rs.5 crores and works costing Rs.5 crore and above (Revised Audit Norms 2003). - f.
-The programme of inspections shall be drawn in such a way that the work load is evenly distributed over the whole year. - g.
-The Inspection proposed to be conducted both by the Audit Office and Accounts Department shall be programmed in such a way that there is reasonable time interval between the two inspections, so that the executive offices etc., do not have undue strain. - h.
-The draft programme of inspections shall contain: The month in which each inspection shall be taken up the particulars of sub-offices to be inspected and the total number of man-days required for each inspection.
+In respect of Running and Train Examining sheds, the inspection party may consists of one AAuO and 2 Auditors and the time allowed may be increased to 2 days for each sub-office.

+e.
+The programme of inspection shall also include the review of track renewal works costing over Rs.1 core but less than Rs.5 crores and all other works of Rs.10 crores & above -5% of completed works for 4 days with 50% BO's supervision.(Guidelines approved by PDA effective from 01.04.2013).

+f.
+The programme of inspections shall be drawn in such a way that the work load is evenly distributed over the whole year.

+g.
+The Inspection proposed to be conducted both by the Audit Office and Accounts Department shall be programmed in such a way that there is reasonable time interval between the two inspections, so that the executive offices etc., do not have undue strain.

+h.
+The draft programme of inspections shall contain:

+The month in which each inspection shall be taken up the particulars of suboffices to be inspected and the total number of man-days required for each inspection.

-A complete list of offices (including sub-offices) required to be inspected by the Section/Division, together with the year of previous inspection and also the year in which the inspection again falls due, shall be appended to the draft programme of inspections.
+I. A complete list of offices (including sub-offices) required to be inspected by the Section/Division, together with the year of previous inspection and also the year in which the inspection again falls due, shall be appended to the draft programme of inspections.
 The draft programme thus prepared shall be submitted to the PDA through the Co-ordination Section by the second week of December every year.
 The inspection programme should be submitted in the prescribed proforma (Annexure).
 The Co-ordination Section shall scrutinise the programme of inspections submitted by the various Sections/Divisions and submit the same to the PDA, for approval.
 The programme of inspections as approved by the PDA shall be communicated to the concerned units by the Co-ordination Section.
 The Divisional/Branch Audit Offices on receipt of the approved inspection programme will forward a copy of the same, omitting particulars of surprise inspections if any, to the concerned Accounts Offices for information.